New York City delays opening public schools amid threat of UFT strike

-De Blasio, joined by officials from both the teachers' and principals' unions, delayed in-person learning in New York City public schools until September 21.
+De Blasio, joined by officials from both the teachers' and principals' unions, delayed in-person learning in New York City public schools until September 21 with remote learning set to begin on September 16.

+School was previously scheduled to begin with a blended approach on September 10.

+"There is nothing more precious than taking care of the children of New York City," the mayor said.
+"Resolution has been found in a constructive spirit.
+We've come to an agreement to move forward."

 Back to School Town Hall: Your questions answered

-Then on Monday September 21st, schools will welcome students back into the classroom under the Blended Learning plan.

-"This will strengthen and improve and make it so we have the safest start the school year," Carranza said.
-He begged all to have "flexibility and patience."
+There will be a monthly medical monitoring program for every school in the district, to be governed by health leadership, and the program will assess a certain number of kids in each school each month on a mandatory basis.
+There will also be a 30-day supply of PPE in all schools at all times.

-"This is what I would hold up as an example of how to get things done," said Michael Mulgrew, UFT President.
+"This is what I would hold up as an example of how to get things done," United Federation of Teachers President Michael Mulgrew said.
 "We now can say that New York City Public School system has the most aggressive policies and greatest safeguards of any school system in the United States of America."

 WATCH: Teachers' union president endorses back-to-school agreement

-There will be a monthly medical monitoring program for every school in the district and will be governed by health leadership.
-The program will assess a certain number of kids in each school each month and that will be done on a mandatory basis.
-There will also be a 30-day supply of PPE in all schools at all times.
+Beginning immediately, prioritized access to testing will be available to students, teachers, and DOE school-based staff at 34 sites across the city.
+These sites will give priority to all DOE workers so they can quickly be tested, and provide results within 24 to 48 hours.

+Then, beginning October 1 and recurring each month, it will be mandatory for schools to test a random 10-20% sample of their students participating in blended learning and on-site staff population.
+Families will be asked to sign a consent form at the start of the year for their child to participate at random and will be notified ahead of time if their child has been selected for the month.

-Parental consent is required for students asked to take the COVID-19 test.
-"We think we're going to get a strong positive response," Mayor de Blasio said.
-"It's a Self-swab test, it's a Q-tip not the long apparatus that goes farther up your nose.
+"We think we're going to get a strong positive response," de Blasio said.
+"It's a self-swab test.
+It's a Q-tip, not the long apparatus that goes farther up your nose.
 I've done that one, I don't want to do it again.
-I like the Q-tip, I think parents will feel comfortable with that.
+I like the Q-tip.
+I think parents will feel comfortable with that.
 It's free.
 We'll go about the process of getting those consent forms."

-Learning plans for 247 schools have been approved, and de Blasio added that 324,000 iPads have also been distributed for free to students who need them.
+Mulgrew said the decision on whether to re-open a building to students will be based on the UFT 50-item safety checklist, including social distancing of student desks, the availability of masks and face shields, and a room-by-room review of ventilation effectiveness.

+Buildings or rooms that do not meet safety standards will remain closed.

 RELATED: Ventilation plan for New York City Schools